Zooskopoly

 Welcome to the Hood

+I listed the features in a spreadsheet and mapped them to existing Monopoly squares.
 Once I grouped my "neighborhoods," I opened Illustrator and imported a to-scale image of a real Monopoly board.
-Using this template I laid out each Zoosk feature on the spaces.
-For most of them, I used corresponding icons from our web app.
-These were designed by our UX team.
+Using this template I laid out each feature on the spaces.

-The crowning touch for this digital Monopoly re-design was that I replaced the dollar currency with coins.
-Virtual coins can be bought on Zoosk then spent to unlock special features in the app.
-Customers who are paid subscribers hate coins.
-They believe if they subscribe, they shouldn't have to unlock features with an additional coin purchase.
-Many of us at Zoosk agreed, but because coins were a big money maker, the powers-that-be refused to get rid of them.
+Many of us at Zoosk agreed with them, but since coins were a big money maker, the powers-that-be refused to get rid of them.
 I used coins as the game's currency to call out the scuzziness of this decision.

 Chance and Community Chest Cards

-I posted the finished Chance and Community Chest cards on LinkedIn and again got positive reactions.
+When I finally finished them, I posted them on LinkedIn and again got positive reactions.

 So, should I make game tokens? 😱